yukti72/BBC-Clone-Website/README.md

 # BBC-Clone-Website
-Just a little trail while I was in the beginning of the web developemnt, made through html and css only
+Just a little trial while I was in the beginning of the web developemnt, made through html and css only.